Friday, 12 December 2008

 The collaborative encyclopedia Wikipedia is one of the best-known wikis.

-here to read a very interesting case study of a wiki used as intranet and realise all the advantages it has) and Knowledge Management systems.
+Wikis are used in business to provide intranet (click here to read a very interesting case study of a wiki used as intranet and realise all the advantages it has) and Knowledge Management systems.

 Ward Cunningham, developer of the first wiki software, WikiWikiWeb, originally described it as "the simplest online database that could possibly work".